Supplemental Sections for Runway Visions

 Second Section: Danang ABCCC

 (This section should follow Chapter 2, “Check Out,” and precede Chapter 3, “On the Shuttle.”
-To be consistent with my book, in this section I use an incorrect spelling, “Da Nang,” which I spell as one word, “Danang,” because that was how I spelled the word in Runway Visions.)
+To be consistent with my book, in this section I use an incorrect spelling for “Da Nang,” which I spell as one word, “Danang,” because that was how I spelled the word in Runway Visions.)

 After a short run to Okinawa, I was scheduled for another flight, something new this time: the airborne communication mission at Danang.
 My aircraft commander on this flight was Lieutenant Colonel James Marable.
 We flew the usual route to Danang: CCK to Naha, Okinawa, where we picked up a load of supplies for Vietnam.
 Our load from Naha was to be delivered to Qui Nhon this time, and we arrived as usual in the small hours of the morning.
 From Qui Nhon it was a 45-minute flight up the coast to Danang, where we landed just before three in the morning.
 But you wouldn’t know it was night as a result of the amount of illumination flares descending over the airfield.
 The west perimeter of the base was lit up like a playing field.